cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 This is very useful for automated tests as you don't have to come up with the assertions but Enchida does.
 Once a problem is found, Echidna lets you further shrink down the input domain to find an exact way to reproduce the issue.

+## VerX

+[VerX](https://verx.ch/) is an automated verifier able to prove custom functional properties of Ethereum smart contracts.

+The functional properties for the contract are formalized in VerX specification language, and by feeding VerX with the contract and the specification, VerX either verifies the property, outputs a sequence of transactions that may result in the property violation, or indicates that additional predicates are needed.

 ## Rattle

 [Rattle](https://github.com/crytic/rattle) is a binary static analysis framework which works on Smart Contracts deployed on EVM-compatible Blockchains.